 For those who love the water, we took a voyage on a Dart 16 catamaran with the Regatta Sailing Academy on Katara Beach.
 It took about a half hour to sail to Slafiya Island which is a naturally forming sandbar.
 We walked the long narrow sandbar to the end with a gorgeous view of the futurist Doha City Skyline.
 We even ventured further out through shallow waters as they went hundreds of feet out.
 The Regatta Sailing Academy offers sailing and yachting lessons for locals and tourists.

 The Pearl is the crown jewel of Doha as it is the epitome of a planned out luxury community.
 The self-sustaining real estate development has all the amenities and lifestyle privileges anyone could ever dream about.
 Massive high rises are built around a circular yacht harbor.
 There are restaurants, stores and the best shopping you can imagine throughout the property with the most sought after luxury brands.
 The Pearl is also home to Janet Jackson.
+Real estate is booming.
+You might want to check out some real estate agents in Qatar.

 Qatar International Food Festival